Sustainable Kitchens: 18 Ideas for an Eco-Friendly Design

 A low quality, cheap kitchen will always prove a false economy, both in terms of your finances and the environment.

-3. How Sustainable is a Budget Kitchen?
+3. How sustainable is a budget kitchen?

-Birch-ply is another more budget-friendly alternative to solid timber.
+Birch-ply is also another more budget-friendly alternative to solid timber.
 This is often FSC-certified by the manufacturer and offers a more durable quality to ensure your kitchen lasts longer.

-4. Use Reclaimed and Salvaged Materials
+4. Use reclaimed and salvaged materials

 Salvaging materials isn't just a case of diving into skips in hopes of finding a discarded gem.
 While salvage yards are found widely and can offer up brilliant discoveries, some retailers also offer salvaged materials for those who prefer a more standardised sourcing experience.
 Bert & May, for example, offer salvaged tiles; while Lubelska supplies reclaimed brick tiles from Balkan countries.